Code-Institute-Submissions/ajgoward-Things-Near-Me/README.md

 *	There will be different pages so a user can jump from to the most relevant information

-*	when the map is loaded there is a clear pop up asking for location acess and when allowed it will zoom in and state 'YOU ARE HERE' marker added to the map
+*	when the map is loaded there is a clear pop up asking for location acess and when allowed it will zoom in and state 'YOU ARE HERE' marker added to the map, there will also be a searchbar for the user to search for there location.

 *   Once the map has zoomed in on the users location the custom markers will drop and show neraby businesses